The Big Bubble

-The Big Bubble is an album released by American art rock group the Residents in 1985.
-The album is presented as the debut of fictional garage rock band "the Big Bubble", composed of four "Cross" band members – "Cross" being the resulting mixture between the Mole Trilogy's two contrasting factions, the Moles and the Chubs.
+The Big Bubble is the thirteenth studio album by the American art rock group the Residents, released in 1985.
+The album is presented as the debut record of fictional garage rock band "the Big Bubble", composed of four "Cross" band members – "Cross" being the resulting mixture between the Mole Trilogy's two contrasting factions, the Moles and the Chubs.

 The album was subtitled Part Four of the Mole Trilogy – it was decided to extend the trilogy into a hexalogy, in which odd-numbered parts would detail the plot while even-numbered parts would elaborate on the cultural aspect of the two warring factions in the story.
 However, The Big Bubble was the last finished work related to the project before it was cancelled due to sheer disinterest and focus on other projects.

 Music

 The music on The Big Bubble is designed for a garage rock setting – instrumentation consists of guitars, drums, vocals and keyboards – and most of the album's lyrics are gibberish, presented as "the forbidden language of the Mohelmot" (one of the two races involved in the story).
 Vocals were recorded before the instruments to achieve a "live" sound.